In this Clover Pom Pom Maker Instructions and Tutorial, you’ll get tips and tricks for making perfect pom poms every time! Let’s make some pom poms!

-When you get that side of the pom pom wrapped, make sure you end where you started on the right outside tip and fold it in but DON’T cut the yarn.
+When you get that side of the half-circle wrapped, make sure you end where you started on the outside tip and fold it in but DON’T cut the yarn.
 The pom pom might be a little fat, but just fold it in tight.
-Turn the entire maker over fold the next set of arms out and position it comfortably and duplicate this entire process on the other side.
-Fold that side in as well.
+Hold that side in, turn the maker over and fold the other set of arms out.

 Now you can unfold all four arms of the maker, one at a time.
 Pull the maker apart by holding the colorful circles in the center and pulling out.
 I could only hold one side while taking a picture but here’s where you grab to pull.

 Remove your pom pom and put the maker back together and set it aside for the next one.
 Don’t force it back together too much, a bit of the pin will still be showing.

 Hold the two long pieces of yarn out of the way and finish trimming any stray pieces and you’re done!
 Once you’ve made a couple, it will get so much easier.

 I found that using the Clover Pom Pom Maker wasted way less yarn than the other methods I’ve tried and there was hardly any trimming necessary.
 I made a black pom pom wreath with mine.
 What are you using yours for?
 Let me know in the comments below.

 If you’d like to take a look at my Easy DIY Pom Pom Wreath post, you’ll see how I made pom poms using empty toilet paper tubes and just my fingers.
 Although both methods worked great, I did learn that using a pom pom maker wastes a lot less yarn and actually saves money in the long run.